smensah02/Google-app-store-capstone-Google-Analytics-Customer-Revenue-Prediction/README.md

 However, imbedded in a few of the columns are json scripts (objects).
 These had to pulled out for exploration then joined to the data frame.
 Within the total column (a json object) contained our label referred to as transactionRenue.
 This variable is what we use to predict on our testing data.

 ## Exploratory Data Analysis
-Dropped Columns I looked at each column closely and columns that had consistently the same value for each observation or didn't seem to place much relevance or had the same data present in another column were dropped.
+I carefully examined each column closely and columns that had consistently the same value for each observation or didn't seem to place much relevance or had the same data present in another column were dropped.
 Such columns include:

 ['browserSize', 'browserVersion', 'flashVersion', 'language', 'mobileDeviceBranding', 'mobileDeviceInfo', 'mobileDeviceMarketingName', 'mobileDeviceModel', 'mobileInputSelector', 'operatingSystemVersion', 'screenColors', 'screenResolution', 'visits','adwordsClickInfo', 'campaignCode','socialEngagementType','networkLocation', 'longitude', 'latitude', 'cityId', 'metro', 'country', 'region', 'subContinent', 'isMobile', 'medium']